 See what I mean?
-The Premium plan barely lifts up the email and eCommerce limitations set by the Starter plan.
+The Express Site plan barely lifts up the email and eCommerce limitations set by the Express Start plan.
 However, it adds bookings, and also throws in priority customer support.

 Is it worth paying extra for that?
 I mean...if you need booking features on your website, and you don't plan to take payments directly from your website, then this plan is pretty much perfect for you.
 On other, much more common cases, I recommend either going down or up.

-The eCommerce plan ($9.22/month) includes all of the top features available on the platform, making this a good option for both personal users and small businesses.
+The Express Store plan ($8.30/month) includes all of the top features available on the platform, making this a good option for both personal users and small businesses.
 It offers all the features available on the previous plan, plus this:

 - 10 email campaigns per month with 1,250 unique emails

 - Unlimited number of products on online store